All Episodes

 Universal health care, universal pre-K, have a baby, you get five grand.

-She tabled that, opened a savings account, got one thousand dollars, free babysitting in Iowa, so you can vote for her.
+Free babysitting in Iowa so you can vote for her.

-She's gonna take all the profits from evil big oil and give those profits to the government to Christmas presents under the tree or government programs.
+She's going to take all the profits from evil big oil and give those profits to the government, Christmas presents under the tree, your government programs.

 Why not?